 High sodium content

-Celery is one of the vegetables that seem to have a high level of sodium present.
-Too much sodium is harmful to your cavy and can potentially affect the well-being of your little pet.
+Celery is one of the vegetables that have a high level of sodium.
+Too much sodium is harmful to your guinea pig and can potentially affect the well-being of your little pet.

 Can I give my guinea pig cooked celery?

 Guinea pigs generally do not eat cooked food.
 They don’t enjoy it, and it doesn’t help them too.
 This is because cooking celery, for instance, would only be destroying the nutrients and minerals present in the vegetable thus making it useless.
 On the other hand, feeding your little piggies raw celery is not only healthy for them, but they also love it that way.
 Always feed your cavy fresh celery and not one that has been stored for too long.

 Can I feed my guinea pig celery stems?